-Pro Tip: To reach the right temperature, bring water to a boil and then let it stand for 30 seconds.
+Pro Tip: To reach the perfect temperature, bring water to a boil and then let it stand for 30 seconds.

 Pro Tip: No scale?
 Measure out 5 1/2 standard coffee scoops—or 11 tablespoons—of beans.
 Preheating helps the temperature stay more consistent throughout the brewing process.

-Grind coffee to the consistency of coarse sea salt.
+Coarsly grind your beans to the consistency of sea salt.

 Pro Tip: A consistent grind enables even extraction.
 If the plunger is difficult to push down at the end of the brew, try a slightly coarser grind next time.

 Discard hot water and place the French Press on your scale.
 Add coffee grounds and then zero out or “tare” your scale.
 Then gently add 60-80 grams of water.
 Next with a woden or plastic spoon, stir softly and let it bloom for 30 seconds.